sanketmukadamPySimpleGui/MCPServer/README.md

 Feel free to explore the full capabilities of the agent and discover how it seamlessly integrates LLM intelligence with real-world tasks.

-### Documentation for `fastmcp_quickstart.py`

-This is a comprehensive documentation for the `fastmcp_quickstart.py` script.
-You can add this directly to a GitHub repository or a project wiki.

 ### Documentation of the MCP Project Structure 📂